 After a first contact on March 17th., I did have meeting with representatives of one of the largest bicycle manufacturers in Europe, KYNAST in Germany, Mr. Ortgies.

 Production over 700.000 bikes (road) a year.
-An appointment was made to visit their main plant and check out their proto-type BMX bicycle and advice them on BMX materials in general.
+An appointment was made to visit their main plant and check out their proto-type BMX bicycle and advice them on BMX materials in general, clothing etc.

-April, in New-Zealand, cycle dealers take the initiative to promote BMX.
+April, in New-Zealand, cycle dealers took the initiative to promote BMX.

 Auckland cycle retailers were quick to sense that BMX was hot and a dedicated group from the Auckland's North Shore got to work in April 1980 and created Auckland's first BMX track.
 Guys like Peter Thompson, John Sinclair, John Wright and John Booth, put both money and time into this hairbrained sport which had kids swarming in and out their shops armed with BMX books from the USA.

 April 10th., meeting of the SFN - Advice Councel.

 The following activities by the SFN (Holland) and its clubs were presented: